Psi-Prod/ppx_system/README.md

 # ppx_system

-`ppx_system` is a syntax extension that allows to generate a different string depending on the operating system used.
+`ppx_system` is a syntax extension to known host operating system at compile time.

 ## Installation